philipcaffeine/azureiot-stm32mp1/README.md

 First to replace the password get from your instructor.

-also, create
+also, create a new folder for binding

   cd /home/root

   mkdir sensor

+also, create a new folder for binding

   cd /home/root/sensor

   mkdir output

 ![](./figures/2020-11-26-10-47-54.png)